Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **SINGLET / CAPPED / STRAIGHT / CORNER / EDGE / INNER** - __Condition (Prefix) True for objects that are surrounded by themselves on 0/1/2 (straight)/2 (corner)/3/4 sides, respectively.
 Useful for creating multi-tile substances like DROD Tar and Mud.

-**NOTURN** - __Property__ Direction cannot change by any means.
+**STRAFE** - __Property__ Direction cannot change by any means.
 Like UP/DOWN/LEFT/RIGHT but keeping whatever direction it had instead of forcing it.

 **COLLECT** - __Property__ YOU destroys COLLECT it steps on.
 Then, if that was the last COLLECT, the puzzle is cleared.